JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_03/functions.md

 plus (generic function with 1 method)
 ```

-Here, we define a function that accepts two real numbers and returns their sum.
-This function will work for two numbers
+We defined a function that accepts two real numbers and returns their sum.
+This function works only for two numbers.

 ```jldoctest dot
 julia> plus(1,3)